domRiddle/ASF/Logging.md

 ##### HistoryTarget Options

 _maxCount_ - Maximum amount of stored logs for on-demand history.
 Not required.
 Defaults to `20` which is a good balance for providing initial history, while still keeping in mind memory usage that comes out of storage requirements.
+Must be greater than `0`.

 ---